 - 6.19.
 There would be limited to no effects on the majority of residential receptors due to factors such as orientation, intervening landform, built form and vegetation.
-There are likely major effects at year 1 on residential receptors on high ground Waunarlwydd (see Viewpoint 20 of the accompanying LVIA, Junction of Heol Will George and Sardis Close).
-However, mitigation measures, which are proposed to be put in place (such as new lengths of hedgerows to break up the series of panels along the visible slopes of the application site) would help to reduce potential effects at year 15. - 6.20.
-Based on the location of some of the properties close to the application site, their orientation, number of storeys, nature and character of their curtilage it is predicted that major visual effects may occur at Penyfodau Fawr Farm, and properties along Swansea Road (B4560) overlooking the eastern corner of the proposed development.
+There are likely major effects at year 1 on residential receptors on high ground Waunarlwydd.
+Mitigation measures in place, such as new 3km of hedgerows and 1.9ha of tree planting to break up the series of panels along the visible slopes of the site, would all help to reduce potential effects at year 15. to an acceptable level. - 6.20.
+Based on the location of some of the properties close to the site, their orientation, number of storeys, and nature and character of their curtilage it is predicted that major visual effects may occur at Pen-y-fodau Fawr Farm, and properties along Swansea Road (B4560) overlooking the eastern corner of the proposed development.
 Boundary mitigation measures have been proposed to help mitigate against these effects, reducing them by year 15. - 6.21.
-Considering the intervening boundary vegetation and low-lying profile of the proposed development it is assessed that views from the surrounding network of PRoW would be considerably screened and visual effects would not be adverse. - 6.22.
-Due to boundary vegetation, there would be no major effects on road users along Swansea Road/A484, Titanium Road, Statutory Access land users north and west of the site, or long distance footpath users (Wales Coast Path and the Gower Way). - 6.23.
-More than half of the proposed development (63%) 57 acres will form the green infrastructure across the application site.
-The proposed solar PV element of the proposed development would result in a degree of harm to the landscape character and visual amenity of the part of the application site fronting the A484 and Swansea Road (B4560).
-However, the landscape and visual effects would be localised owing to the sloping landform of the Afon Llan valley, the surrounding built form, woodland and high sided hedgerows.
-For these reasons, the proposed development is not considered to materially conflict with criteria 3 of Policy 18.

-Criteria 3 - There are no adverse effects on the integrity of Internationally designated sites (including National Site Network sites and Ramsar sites) and the features for which they have been designated (unless there are no alternative solutions, Imperative Reasons of Overriding Public Interest (IROPI) and appropriate compensatory measures have been secured)
+Considering the intervening boundary vegetation and low-lying profile of the proposed development it is assessed that views from the surrounding network of PRoW would be considerably screened and visual effects would not be adverse.
+Views from small sections of the PRoW footpaths which cross the Site including LC26 which runs south from Swansea Road (B4560), west of Days Motors to the Afon Llan, would be subject to adverse visual effects due to the proposed developments proximity causing a high magnitude of change to existing views at year 1.
+There would be no major effects on road users along Swansea Road/A484, Titanium Road, Statutory Access land users north and west of the Site, or long distance footpath users (Wales Coast Path and the Gower Way). - 6.22.
+For the reasons set out in the LVIA and summarised above, it is considered that the application proposal accords with the requirements of criteria 2 of Policy 18 Future Wales. - Criteria 3 & 4 There are no adverse effects on the integrity of Internationally designated sites (including National Site Network sites and Ramsar sites) and the features for which they have been designated (unless there are no alternative solutions, Imperative Reasons of Overriding Public Interest (IROPI) and appropriate compensatory measures have been secured) & there are no unacceptable adverse impacts on national statutory designated sites for nature conservation (and the features for which they have been designated), protected habitats and species. - 6.23.

-6.24.
 The statutory consultation is supported by an Ecological Appraisal undertaken by Devon Wildlife Consultants.
 The Ecological Appraisal provides an assessment of impacts of the proposed development on internationally designated sites.
 The salient points are set out below.